 The Birthday boy and his best chocolate cake.

-Few days back, I got introduced to Samar Halankar in a column in livemint, where he explains how his birthday should be and since then, had been inspired to cook for my birthday for the entire family. (link) I would have cooked if ..
+A few days back, I got introduced to Samar Halankar in a column in livemint, where he explains how his birthday should be and since then, had been inspired to cook for my birthday for the entire family. (link) I would have cooked if ..
 If those messages would not have started pouring in that it’s a day to pamper myself.
-I am not lazy neither I procastrinate but I allowed myself to go slow on that day.
+I am not lazy neither I procrastinate but I allowed myself to go slow on that day.
 And Madhushree baked the best chocolate cake ever.

 Birthday then and no best chocolate cake.